icampsi/FindWhat/README.md

 # Latest updates
 NEW
+- started working towards a more flexible and user friendly way to modify values after parsing
+- Started working on a database module to store extracted values
 - Improved observer design
 - Added "add and delete" rows and columns functionality to the WSpreadSheet class
 - Added a look backward option to find function